 A huge helping of spicy roast pork over a bed of pineapple.
 Make sure you get one of these.

 Enough fatty beef tongue to break through the double layered tortilla that houses this taco.
-If you like your beef with a little extra blubber and a little extra flavor, you'll be really into this one.
-But if tongue isn't your thing, don't push it.

 It’s hard to not order chorizo tacos, but we’d suggest staying away from them here.
 There are better options.